keift/peakdb/README.md

   "indicate_created_timestamp": false, // If this is active, will be automatically specified timestamp when documents are created. (no required, default: false)
   "indicate_updated_at": false, // If this is active, will be automatically specified date when documents are updated. (no required, default: false)
   "indicate_updated_timestamp": false, // If this is active, will be automatically specified timestamp when documents are updated. (no required, default: false)

   /*
-    For key-value based collections
-  */
-  "delete_empty_data": false, // If this is active, it automatically deletes empty data so no unnecessary data is retained. (no required, default: false)

-  /*
     Can be used on all collection types